Hamatti/Hamatti/README.md

 [You should start a blog today](https://hamatti.org/posts/you-should-start-a-blog-today/) shares my motivation for blogging and how blogging is a valuable tool for software developers who want to advance their careers.

-[Minimal Travel Table Top Game Collection](https://hamatti.org/posts/minimal-travel-tabletop-game-collection/) is a fun side project I did to make my own board gaming hobby more compatible with travelling.
+[Minimal Travel Table Top Game Collection IV: Potluck](https://hamatti.org/tabletop/potluck) is the newest iteration of a fun side project I did to make my own board gaming hobby more compatible with travelling.

 [kittens-everywhere – how to build a browser extension](https://hamatti.org/posts/kittens-everywhere-how-to-build-a-browser-extension/) is my first tutorial on how to build a browser extension for Firefox.
 It's based on a class I taught in September 2022, converted into a blog format.